-This grant contributes to the ongoing work of the Community Land Trust Network.
-It supports the organisation to influence decision-makers; assist its members; and work to secure adequate funding for community-led housing projects across England and Wales.
+This grant contributes to the ongoing work of the Community Land Trust Network, supporting the organisation to influence decision-makers, assist its members, and work to secure adequate funding for community-led housing projects.

 Why we are funding this project

 To support the national infrastructure required to allow the community-led housing sector to grow at scale and ultimately provide more affordable housing.

-To support the increase and availability of suitable and affordable finance at every stage of community-led housing development and to increase the access to land and properties not currently used as homes.
+To support the increase and availability of suitable and affordable finance at every stage of community-led housing development and to increase access to land and properties not currently used as homes.

-This funding contributes to the core funding of the Community Land Trust Network over three years, ensuring that its work in empowering community land trusts, as well as community-led housing more widely, can continue.
-Importantly, the funding will also support the lobbying work that the network engages in with government.
+This funding contributes to the core funding of the Community Land Trust Network over five years, ensuring that its work in empowering community land trusts, as well as community-led housing more widely, can continue.
+Importantly, the funding will also support the government-lobbying work the network engages in.

-The funded work of the Community Land Trust Network falls into six separate areas, these are:
+The funded work of the Community Land Trust Network falls into six separate areas:

 - Developing and progressing an advocacy strategy

 - Campaigning to bring about positive policy changes for community land trusts and the wider community-led housing sector

-- Compiling data to make sure that a robust case can be made in favour of community-led housing with policymakers
+- Compiling data to make sure that a robust case can be made in favour of community-led housing to policymakers

 - Providing advocacy support to regional community-led housing hubs so that they can achieve change in their areas